 London River Bank

-Expression of Interest for watercourse biodiversity units in London
+Watercourse biodiversity units in London

 Introduction

-Watercourse BNG units
+Watercourse Biodiversity units

 Biodiversity Net Gain classifies rivers and streams as high distinctiveness habitats, any losses must be replaced with biodiversity units of the same habitat type.
 It may not be possible to obtain 10% net gain on site, in which case off-site units or statutory credits must be purchased.
-The current cost to purchase a statutory watercourse credit from the government is £230k, and due to the spatial risk multiplier you’ll need two credits for every unit required i.e. buying a unit through statutary credits will cost £460k.
+The current cost to purchase a statutory watercourse credit from the government is £230k, and due to the spatial risk multiplier you’ll need two credits for every unit required i.e. buying a unit through statutory credits will cost £460k.

 What is London River Bank?